as595/AllOfYourBases/CDT-KickOff/README.md

 Tutorial: Gaussian Process Modelling in Python
 ---

 This folder contains material for the STFC Data Intensive CDT Kick-Off tutorial on GPM in Python.
 There are two levels of tutorial depending on Python proficiency.
-Both use the dataset KIC
+Both use the dataset KIC1430163.tbl.

 Level: Beginner
 - KeplerLightCurve.ipynb - uses the **george** (v0.2.1) GPM library